Date 2018-06-07

 Freezer foods

 A chest freezer is an investment that larger families should consider.
 Capable of storing foods for around six months, a freezer can be stocked with homemade meals such as lasagne, shepherd’s pie, stews, and many other dishes that can be cooked straight from frozen.
-You can save money by buying ingredients in bulk, and by creating dishes that can then be frozen.
+You can save money by buying ingredients in bulk, and by creating dishes that can then be frozen or placed in vacuum seal bags for food.
 Never throw away surplus food, research if the dish you have cooked can be safely frozen and eaten at a much later date before freezing in a suitable sealed container.
 Are things not as cold as they should be?
 Experts like the ones at Appliance Hunter can help you fix it!

 Pickling